Pioneer Square stations (TriMet)

-Pioneer Square South and Pioneer Square North are a pair of light rail stations in Portland, Oregon, United States, served by TriMet as part of the MAX Light Rail system.
-Situated directly west of the Portland Transit Mall on the perimeter of Pioneer Courthouse Square in downtown Portland, facing Yamhill and Morrison streets between Broadway and 6th Avenue, the pair are the 21st and 7th stations eastbound on the Blue Line and the Red Line, respectively.
-They consist of one side platform each as MAX operates in a one-way pair along this segment; trains traveling eastbound stop at Pioneer Square South while trains traveling westbound stop at Pioneer Square North.
-With connections to the Green, Orange, and Yellow lines, the Pioneer Square stations, along with the Pioneer Courthouse/Southwest 6th and Pioneer Place/Southwest 5th stations located one block east, mark the only transfer point in the MAX system where riders can board any of the five existing lines.
+Pioneer Square South and Pioneer Square North are a pair of light rail stations in Portland, Oregon, United States, served by TriMet as part of MAX Light Rail.
+Located at Pioneer Courthouse Square in downtown Portland, the stations are built into the sidewalks of Southwest Yamhill and Morrison streets between Broadway and 6th Avenue.
+Each station comprises one side platform, and trains traveling eastbound stop at Pioneer Square South, while trains traveling westbound stop at Pioneer Square North.

 The Pioneer Square stations are among the 27 original stations of the Banfield Light Rail Project, which built the Metropolitan Area Express (MAX), Portland's first light rail line.
 They opened along with the inaugural service of MAX on September 5, 1986.
-The stations are currently served by the Blue Line, which operates between Hillsboro and Gresham, and the Red Line, which operates between Beaverton and Portland International Airport.
-The Yellow Line had served the stations from May 2004 until that line's rerouting to the Portland Transit Mall in August 2009.
+The stations are served by the Blue Line, which operates between Hatfield Government Center station in Hillsboro and Cleveland Avenue station in Gresham, and the Red Line, which operates between Hillsboro Airport/Fairgrounds station and Portland Airport station.
+The Yellow Line had served the stations from May 2004 until August 2009 when the line was rerouted to the Portland Transit Mall.

+The Pioneer Square stations, along with the Pioneer Courthouse/Southwest 6th and Pioneer Place/Southwest 5th stations located one block east, mark the only transfer point where riders can board any of the five MAX lines.

 Location

-The Pioneer Square stations occupy the sidewalks facing Yamhill and Morrison streets between Broadway and 6th Avenue in downtown Portland, on the perimeter of Pioneer Courthouse Square.
+The Pioneer Square stations occupy the sidewalk facing Southwest Yamhill and Morrison streets between Broadway and 6th Avenue at Pioneer Courthouse Square in downtown Portland.
 The square, commonly referred to as "Portland's Living Room", is situated on a 40006 sqft city block in the center of downtown.
 It features several pieces of artwork, including the Waterfall Fountain, a water feature built of granite, and the Weather Machine and Allow Me sculptures.
 Oregon's first Starbucks outlet sits on the northwest corner of the square, while a news television studio for KGW called "Studio on the Square" occupies the southeast corner.
 Neighboring office towers include the American Bank Building to the north and the Jackson Tower and 6Y building to the south.
-Nordstrom Downtown Portland occupies the block to the west.
+Nordstrom occupies the block to the west.